Time in a Bottle

 These early babies may be stable at birth but struggle with failure-to-thrive issues from around two weeks of age.
 This can lead to a domino effect.
 Missing fully developed fat pads in their cheeks leads to a weaker suck and, therefore, an inability to completely draw the fatter hind milk from the breasts.
 These babies are okay as long as milk is amply pouring based on the hormones from the placenta, but at around two weeks the milk supply becomes dependent instead on the “supply and demand” system, which requires that the breast be regularly emptied of milk.
 Babies with a mild suck aren’t able to accomplish this and get insufficient milk, causing an overall reduction in milk supply due to a lack of sufficient stimulation.
 Often, the baby’s pediatrician will advise supplementation with formula, compounding the dwindling milk supply issue due to less demand instead of more.
 This challenging cascade may also burden the family with nipple confusion for the baby, confirmation that the mother “doesn’t have enough milk” and plummeting self-confidence in the mother.

 A rather extreme example of the power given to ultrasound scans happened to one of my homebirth clients.
 After initiating prenatal care for her second pregnancy with her OB/GYN, she came to me wanting a VBAC homebirth.
 Early on she had challenged the inaccurate due date set by the ultrasound tech but was brushed off, told that the ultrasound results were quite definitive.
-Knowing that her opportunity for a successful VBAC would be at greater risk if her doctor believed her to be farther along than she really was, this client once again asked the staff to review her chart.
+Knowing that her opportunity for a successful VBAC would be at greater risk if her doctor believed her to be further along than she really was, this client once again asked the staff to review her chart.
 Even when she pointed out that she was pregnant from a single artificial insemination (and in a same-sex relationship, guaranteeing that it was the only conception time possible), her concerns were blindly dismissed with an insistence that ultrasounds “don’t lie!”
 This is when the client wisely went in search of more responsive care.

 Nearly all pregnancies attended by medically-oriented caregivers are colored with concerns about the baby being “overdue.”
-Much emphasis and care is placed on the perceived risks, including multiple ultrasounds to date and monitor the pregnancy, getting the baby out before it gets “too big,” frequent non-stress tests, amniotic fluid evaluation and scheduling for inductions that start as early as 37 weeks.
+Much emphasis and care is placed on the perceived risks, including multiple ultrasounds to date and monitor the pregnancy, getting the baby out before it gets “too big,” frequent non-stress tests, amniotic fluid evaluation and scheduling for inductions that starts as early as 37 weeks.

 Mothers expecting twins routinely tracked to high-risk OB practices are especially time-sensitive.
 Assuming the language of their OBs, they describe their pregnancies to the day: “I am 23.4 weeks.”
 As soon as they get to 36 weeks they immediately begin to define themselves as overdue.
 Several times I have asked these mothers when they are “just right?” (not stressed about prematurity or so-called postdates), and every time I’ve been met with a blank stare and shaking of the head—never!